Comparisons

 Public is a self-directed brokerage with a social-investing layer[1].
 You open the app, search for a ticker, and place orders.
 Public has expanded into Treasuries, alternative investments (some of which are unique to Public among consumer apps), and crypto.
 The "social" piece is that you can see what other Public users hold and follow specific portfolios.
 Public Holdings, Inc. is the parent company; the operating brokerage entities are SIPC-member[2].

 Slyce is a spend-to-own app.
 Instead of placing orders, you set rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules automatically as eligible purchases happen.
 You don't pick tickers in the moment.
 Your spending picks them.
-Slyce charges $0 monthly subscription; revenue comes from payment-network rebates.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3]; you can look up any adviser on IAPD[4].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: if you want to actively pick what you hold across multiple asset classes (stocks, bonds, Treasuries, alternatives, crypto), Public is the broader self-directed product.
 If you want spending to trigger ownership of brands you shop at, Slyce is the spend-to-own product.
 They're not better or worse — they're different categories.